A Revolutionary Conception in the Stage Musical

 Early History

-The Ten-Minute Musicals Project was born out of a one-shot effort made by Joseph Papp and the New York Shakespeare Festival in the late 1980s.
-Mr Papp and his resident director Wilford Leach recognized the success of Actors Theater of Louisville’s annual ten-minute play competition in enticing writers to take a stab at creating plays for the stage, and wondered if new musical theater creators couldn’t also be incubated through a similar such call for short musicals.
+The Ten-Minute Musicals Project was born out of a one-shot effort made by Joseph Papp and the New York Shakespeare Festival/Public Theater in the late 1980s.
+Mr Papp, his resident director Wilford Leach and choreographer Graciela Daniele recognized the success of Actors Theater of Louisville’s annual ten-minute play competition in enticing writers to take a stab at creating plays for the stage, and wondered if new musical theater creators couldn’t also be incubated through a similar such call for short musicals.
 They were seeking to create full-length shows, however—the short was presumably to be either a pilot or a demonstration of what might be accomplished in a longer effort.
 The National Endowment for the Arts shot them a quick $25,000 to finance the notion, and a somewhat ill-organized search was initiated.
 Around 65 submissions were received.

 Serious Interest from the Other Coast

 Could not the stage musical also allow for such elegance and economy?
 After all, and of necessity, characterizations in musical theater—like those in commercials—tend to be less faceted than in straight drama.
-The digital age—and the pace and sophistication of contemporary life in general—have enabled us all to share in a “dramatic shorthand” that wasn’t ubiquitously available to previous generations.
+The digital age—and the pace and sophistication of contemporary life in general—have enabled us all to share in a ‘dramatic shorthand’ that wasn’t ubiquitously available to previous generations.
+Yet, even more intriguingly, how might a curated collection of exceptional short works be melded, combined together, toward building a cohesive complex that went beyond the obvious ‘evening of blackouts’—to creating an emotionally integrated and intellectually satisfying entirety.

 The Annual Competition Begins

-Working in loose affiliation with the Public Theater, Mr Koppy created The Ten-Minute Musicals Project, announcing an open call for submissions which was publicized around the English-speaking world.
-Over 150 works were received in that first round.
-This included just about everything that had been previously sent to the New York Shakespeare Festival, which had retained no rights in the material.
-By then the Public Theater was in profound disorganization and disarray, Mr Leach having died and Mr Papp fatally ill as well, and so it was agreed that Mr Koppy would continue without the burden of association with the then-floundering Public.
+Working in loose affiliation with the Public Theater, Mr Koppy created The Ten-Minute Musicals Project, announcing an open call for submissions which was publicized throughout the English-speaking world.
+Over 150 works were received in that first round—two and a half times what the $25k NEA funded call had brought to the NYSF.
+Along with many new works, this included just about everything that had been previously submitted to the New York Shakespeare Festival, which had retained no rights in the material.
+By then the Public Theater was in severe disarray, Mr Leach having died and Mr Papp in his last months as well; and so it was decided Mr Koppy would continue without the then-stumbling Public.

 First-Ever Short Musicals Workshop

-To plant the flag, Mr. Koppy directed a one-month workshop production in San Francisco of six of the works submitted.
-Using non-Equity, university, and community theater performers, the workshop was nonetheless opened to the public and the press, and audience discussions followed each performance, to establish whether the nascent idea of an evening of complete individual short musicals merited further exploration.
+To ‘plant the flag’, Mr. Koppy directed a one-month workshop production in San Francisco of six of the works submitted.
+Using non-Equity, university, and community theater performers, the workshop was nonetheless opened to the public and the press, and audience discussions followed each performance, to establish whether the nascent idea of an evening of encompassed complete individual short musicals merited further exploration.
 The reception could not have been more welcoming and enthusiastic.
-While individual critics and audience members debated and compared likes and dislikes among the individual pieces presented, the overwhelming majority agreed the evening itself truly worked, even in this very rough and sketchy, sometimes start-stop-start-stop framework.
-What was needed, Koppy recognized, was deep dramaturgical attention to sculpting and shaping the disparate elements into a seamless whole; and preliminary appliances to that end proved consistently effective, if understandably uneven at this early developmental stage.
+While individual critics and audience members debated and compared likes and dislikes among the individual pieces presented, the overwhelming majority agreed the ‘larger context evening’ itself truly worked, even in this very rough and sketchy, sometimes stop-start framework.
+What was needed, Koppy recognized, was deep dramaturgical attention to sculpting and shaping the disparate elements into a seamless whole; and preliminary appliances to that end proved consistently effective, if understandably uneven at this trial-and-error early developmental stage.

 Enthusiasm Builds